bd2kccd/data-reader/README.md

 ### Data Preview

 To show a data file preview using Java file API works for small or regular sized files, but handling large data file can often cause the "Out of memory" error.
-That's why this previewer is created.
+That's why we created this previewer.

 ````java
 // Show preview from the first line to line 20,